hoodiecrow/ConsTcl/README.md

 **make-vector**

 `make-vector` creates a vector with a given length and optionally a fill value.
+If a fill value isn't given, the empty list will be used.

 <table border=1><thead><tr><th colspan=2 align="left">make-vector? (public)</th></tr></thead><tr><td>k</td><td>a number</td></tr><tr><td>?fill?</td><td>a Lisp value</td></tr><tr><td><i>Returns:</i></td><td>a vector</td></tr></table>